-Lisa is the chair for the Kent and Medway ReSPECT steering group and leads on ReSPECT at KCHFT.
+Lisa, pictured at the top of the story, is the chair for the Kent and Medway ReSPECT steering group and leads on ReSPECT at KCHFT.

 She said: “I did this project because there are gaps and inconsistencies across Kent and Medway in people being recognised as end of life and being afforded the opportunity to have conversations about their current and future care and treatment.
 Advance care planning is important in identifying early palliative care needs and recognising the end of life.
 Other benefits include less aggressive medical care and an improved quality of life near death.
 It also helps families prepare for the death of a loved one, resolve family conflict and cope with bereavement.

 “The work carried out resulted in an improvement in people being identified as end of life, improved sensitive conversations about their preferences for care and treatment now and in the future and much improved shared care and collaboration across Kent and Medway, using the ReSPECT process and the Kent and Medway Care Record*.

 “Next I hope to fully implement ReSPECT across KCHFT and focus on measuring the quality of conversations and outcomes for patients, to be able to continue bringing about improvements and make sure the project has been sustained.”